Mineralogy

 Symmetry operations: Movements performed on an object such that when completed, the object looks the same as when you started.

-The 4 pure symmetry operations (which leave one point in the crystal unmoved) include:
+The 4 pure symmetry operations (which are operations that leave one point in the crystal unmoved) include:

 Fold of